FC Vorskla Poltava: Stadiums and training facilities

+The first team plays its home matches at Butovsky Memorial Vorskla Stadium, which is named after one of the founders of the modern Olympic Games and the International Olympic Committee in 1894, Oleksiy Butovskiy.
 Vorskla plays its games at Oleksiy Butovskyi Vorskla Stadium (Ukrainian: Стадіон «Ворскла» імені Олексія Бутовського).
 Vorskla has been playing there since 1955.
 The stadium underwent significant reconstruction between 1968 and 1975, and again between 1995 and 2000.

 In 2021, on the northern outskirts of Poltava, a smaller stadium with an artificial turf "Molodizhnyi" was built.
 It was built in place of a smaller sports field belonging to the local bankrupt factory.
 Vorskla uses the stadium for its reserve teams.

 Reserve teams, women teams, and farm-clubs

 Vorskla has several reserve teams, among which are Vorskla U-19 and Vorskla U-21 that are playing in the Ukrainian Premier Reserve League.

 There was also FC Vorskla-2 Poltava.

 In 2021, Vorskla adopted WFC Zhytlobud-2 Kharkiv, which was gaining momentum.
 The team was integrated into the club, becoming Vorskla Poltava.

 Supporters & Rivalries

 Fans and supporters

 Due to censorship in the Soviet Union, development of fan movement in Poltava could be traced as far as 1985.
 Then on the stadium began to appear first green-white scarves and fan chants.
 In the 1990s, fans began to actively go abroad.
 In particular Vorskla fans were present at the legendary match between Ukraine and Russia October 9, 1999 in Moscow.
 European competition games with FC Daugava from Latvia and Anderlecht from Brussels in 1997 allowed fans try their hand on the European stage.

 The largest fan club is known as the Crew of Golden Eagle.

 Vorskla maintains friendly relations with Shakhtar Donetsk and Chornomorets Odesa fans.
 Strained relations with: Metalist Kharkiv, Karpaty Lviv, Dynamo Kyiv, Dnipro Dnipropetrovsk, Zorya Luhansk and Obolon Kyiv.
 Now all fans have declared a truce because of the war in Eastern Ukraine.